Decouple code using Interfaces

 In object-oriented programming, interfaces define a contract that classes can implement.
 They specify method signatures and properties that implementing classes must provide.
 This allows for consistent behavior across different types while enabling flexibility in implementation.
 In C#, interfaces are defined using the interface keyword, and classes implement them using the : InterfaceName syntax.

 In this exercise, you will refactor a tightly coupled console application to use interfaces.
-By introducing interfaces and dependency injection, you will decouple the application logic from specific implementations, making the code more flexible and easier to maintain.
+By introducing interfaces, you will decouple the application logic from specific implementations, making the code more flexible and easier to maintain.

 This exercise takes approximately 20-25 minutes to complete.

 This exercise demonstrates how to use interfaces in C# to create flexible, reusable, and loosely coupled code.
-You’ll learn to define and implement interfaces with default methods, use interfaces as method parameters, and work with system-defined interfaces like IEnumerable and IComparable.
-By the end, you’ll understand how to apply these concepts to real-world scenarios.
+You’ll learn to define and implement interfaces with default methods, use interfaces as method parameters, and work with system-defined interfaces like IComparable and IEnumerable.
+By the end, you’ll apply these concepts to a scenario.

 Before you start